The-Sequencing-Center/GenomeSuite-Docs/docs/analyzer-run-terminate.md

 ### Step 3: Terminate the Instance

 1. **Terminate the Instance:**
-   * With the instance selected, click on the "Instance state" button at the top of the page.
+   * With the instance selected, click on the **Instance state** button at the top of the page.
-   * From the dropdown menu, select "Terminate instance".
+   * From the dropdown menu, select **Terminate instance**.

 2. **Confirm the Termination:**
    * A confirmation dialog will appear asking if you're sure you want to terminate the instance.
-Confirm by clicking "Terminate".
+Confirm by clicking **Terminate**.

 3. **Monitor Termination Process:**
-   * The instance will begin shutting down and its state will change to "shutting-down" and then to "terminated".
+   * The instance will begin shutting down and its state will change to **shutting-down** and then to **terminated**.
 Once terminated, the instance will no longer incur charges.